 Sages tend to be seen as knowledgeable and aware because of this high certainty.
 People can rest themselves on the shoulder’s of the sage’s at any time.
 The sage’s may come off as cold as they speak out for what they think.
 Sage’s will often be prone to denial and will often pretend to be okay even when they are struggling with something, as to not shake people’s trust in them.

 Sages tend to brood a lot and will often struggle to share their doubts and worries with others.A sage is locked in a permanent state of confusion and does not know what to do or what is right and wrong.
 They remain cold and detached as they study the world impartially.
 They tend to act certain or like they know the answer to any question, even though they are never really sure of themselves.

 Common traits: Intelligent, sharp, expertful, perceptive, cerebral, reclusive

-The five is a defensive head type, and generally perceived as a stable pillar of wit and intelligence and careful reasoning.
+The five is a head type, and generally perceived as a constantly changing pillar of wit and intelligence and careful reasoning.
 You’ll find that the five is impartial and objective in their analysis of the world, taking things slowly and carefully, going over facts and double-checking answers to make sure they are right.

 The five wants to avoid placing sentiment or personal opinion into their answers, and seeks a truth or an answer that is objective or can be accepted as true by anyone.
 Herein lies a goal of the sage to achieve truth that is not gentle or sweet, but sometimes harsh and raw.
 The sage seeks truth that tastes like bitter medicine.
 As a five, you are ready to accept difficult facts of life and to live by and to adapt to these truths, even if it is difficult.
 The five is here often treated as a honest truth-teller, someone that will be real with you and someone who’s judgement can always be trusted.